KVD-lab/puma/docs/source/docker_usage.rst

 3. This is the tag of the Docker image to run
 4. This is the command to execute Puma with the input and output arguments

+**Be sure to avoid using a space before or after the colon when mounting the directories using the "-v" argument.**

 **When running PuMA through Docker, the output argument needs to be specified ('-o').
 In the above example the "input_and_output" folder represents where the input file and the "puma_out" directory are.
 The output directory is "puma_out" since part of the command is "-o /in_out/puma_out".
 For ease of use, it is recommended that there is one folder for the input and output like the above example**